sadighian/crypto-rl/README.md

 There are multiple branches of this project, each with a different implementation pattern for persisting data:
- - **FULL** branch is intended to be the foundation of a fully automated trading system (i.e., process-thread / consumer-producer design patterns is ideal for a trading system that requires parallel processing) and persists streaming tick data into an **Arctic tick store**
+ - **FULL** branch is intended to be the foundation of a fully automated trading system (i.e., process-thread / consumer-producer design patterns are ideal for a trading system that requires parallel processing) and persists streaming tick data into an **Arctic tick store**
  - **LIGHT WEIGHT** branch is intended to record streaming data more efficiently than the __full__ branch (i.e., all websocket connections are made from a single process __and__ the limit order book is not maintained) and